 Tracking Missed Payments & Deliverables

-From there, they can leverage risk assessment rating tools to track insight into revenue loss exposure, reputation exposure, confidentiality exposure, and more.
-A risk assessment matrix is provided based upon the risk information entered, which displays that information at a glance.
+From there, they can leverage a contract management risk and opportunity assessment tool to track insights.
+Such insights include revenue loss exposure, reputation exposure, confidentiality exposure, and more.
+A risk assessment matrix can be provided based upon the risk information provided, which can display that information at a glance.
 Furthermore, notes and comments can be made to keep contract lifecycle management and risk insights in one centralized location.

 Step 2: Dynamically Write a Contract Termination Letter

-Organizations can leverage termination templates located within their contract management software system's template library.
-They can use contract data field placeholders to pull key information into a contract termination letter, as well as a dynamic clause library to pull in legal clauses (such as those detailing early termination fees).
+Organizations can leverage termination templates within their contract management software system's template library.
+They can use contract data field placeholders to pull key information into a contract termination letter.
+A dynamic clause library can help organizations pull in clauses (such as those detailing early termination fees).

 Financial tracking tools can also be used for tracking transaction history.
 Debit and credit card sums can be provided.
 Organizations can also track how many credits were incurred and how many debits were expensed.
 They can view:

-Simplify Contract Termination
+Simplify Contract Termination With Contract Management Software

 Things don't always work out as planned.
 This truth applies to contracts as well.
 Perhaps an organization is dissatisfied with the way contract obligations are being met (or are not being met).
 Maybe they no longer need the products or services of a counterparty.